 When you brainstorm, outline, and research, here are the awesome things that will happen:

-It’s time for the draft!
+It’s time to write your draft!
 All the work you did in the pre-writing stage will make the actual writing stage so much quicker.
 Sometimes I’m surprised by how short this stage is because of all the work I did ahead of time.

 Here are some tips to help you write great blog drafts:

 I’m not a keyword genius, but I know enough to tell you how important they are and where they need to go.
-I used them as a freelance writer, and if I missed one, it was a big deal!
+I used them as a freelance writer and if I missed one, it was a big deal!
+(If you don’t know what keywords are, search the term on Google to find a plethora of information!)

 Keywords are the words or phrases people use to find your content.
 They’re not always what you think, so be sure to install Keywords Everywhere to discover what your target audience is searching.